dojo/docs/quickstart/data/usingdatastores/fetchsingle.rst

           { name: 'pepper', aisle: 'Spices',  price: 1.00  }
         ]};

+        //This function performs some basic dojo initialization.
+In this case it connects the ComboBox
+        //onChange event to a function which invokes the fetchItemByIdentity function.
+The fetchItemByIdentity
+        //function uses the value selected in the combobox to do a lookup on the datastore for an item with the
+        //identifier that matches the combobox value.
+If it gets one, the price and aisle are updated, if it
-        function init () {
+        //does not locate one, the then the values are set to N/A and 0.00. function init () {
            //Function to perform a lookup on the datastore on each change event of the combo box. function getItemFromStore () {